Marriage & Civil Partnership

 Here is a brief outline of the process:

-Submit application/divorce petition can be completed online or by using form D8; pay the court fee £550 (if you are on a low income you could get help with your fees)
+Submit application/divorce petition, this can be completed online or by using Form D8 and paying the court fee of £593 (if you are on a low income you could get help with your fees).
+This can now be done with a sole application or a joint application this is preferred by the parties.

-Minimum of 6 weeks and 1 day apply for Decree Absolute (this part should be delayed if there are financial proceedings).
+After a minimum of 6 weeks and 1 day apply for the Final Order online or by using Form D36 or D36A in certain circumstances (this part should be delayed if there are financial proceedings).